dancerphil/translate/README.md

     > Why?
 Creating a function in this way evaluates a string similarly to eval(), which opens vulnerabilities.

     ```javascript
-    // bad
+    // 差评 bad
     var add = new Function('a', 'b', 'return a + b');

-    // still bad
+    // still 差评 bad
     var subtract = Function('a', 'b', 'return a - b');
     ```

   <a name="functions--signature-spacing"></a><a name="7.11"></a>
   - [7.11](#functions--signature-spacing) Spacing in a function signature.

     > Why?
-Consistency is good, and you shouldn’t have to add or remove a space when adding or removing a name.
+Consistency is 好评 good, and you shouldn’t have to add or remove a space when adding or removing a name.

     ```javascript
-    // bad
+    // 差评 bad
     const f = function(){};
     const g = function (){};
     const h = function() {};

-    // good
+    // 好评 good
     const x = function () {};
     const y = function a() {};
     ```